Guide to Calculating the SaaS Magic Number

 Magic Number Greater than 0.75

 A magic number over 0.75 should give you the green light to build out the sales and marketing strategy and functions.
 You reach this level when you’ve proven product-market fit and acceptable CAC payback periods.
-At this stage, you likely have an efficient monthly payback number, which means you can withstand increased marketing expenses in things like content marketing, digital advertising, and SEO.
+At this stage, you’ve likely trimmed your monthly payback number to a reasonable level and can handle increasing marketing spend in areas like content marketing, digital advertising, and SEO.
 While a magic number of 1.0 may be ideal, you should feel comfortable after exceeding the 0.75 benchmark.

 When investor Lars Leckie popularized the magic number as a sales efficiency metric in 2008, he said: